JetBrains/teamcity-documentation/topics/continuous-integration-with-teamcity.md

 <td>

 A piece of software that actually executes a build process.
 It is installed and configured separately from the TeamCity server, i.e. the agent can be installed on a separate machine (physical or virtual, and it can run the same operating system (OS) as the server or a different OS.
-Build Agents in TeamCity can have different platforms, operating systems, and pre\-configured environments that you may want to test your software on.
+Build Agents in TeamCity can have different platforms, operating systems, and preconfigured environments that you may want to test your software on.
 Different types of tests can be run under different platforms simultaneously so the developers get faster feedback and more reliable testing results.

 <note>